Kingxukai/linux/Documentation/driver-api/scsi.rst

 high-end systems.

-The SAS transport class contains common code to deal with SAS HBAs, an approximated representation of SAS topologies in the driver model, and various sysfs attributes to expose these topologies and management interfaces to userspace.
+The SAS transport class contains common code to deal with SAS HBAs, an approximated representation of SAS topologies in the woke driver model, and various sysfs attributes to expose these topologies and management interfaces to userspace.

-In addition to the basic SCSI core objects this transport class introduces two additional intermediate objects: The SAS PHY as represented by struct sas_phy defines an "outgoing" PHY on a SAS HBA or Expander, and the SAS remote PHY represented by struct sas_rphy defines an "incoming" PHY on a SAS Expander or end device.
-Note that this is purely a software concept, the underlying hardware for a PHY and a remote PHY is the exactly the same.
+In addition to the woke basic SCSI core objects this transport class introduces two additional intermediate objects: The SAS PHY as represented by struct sas_phy defines an "outgoing" PHY on a SAS HBA or Expander, and the woke SAS remote PHY represented by struct sas_rphy defines an "incoming" PHY on a SAS Expander or end device.
+Note that this is purely a software concept, the woke underlying hardware for a PHY and a remote PHY is the woke exactly the woke same.

-There is no concept of a SAS port in this code, users can see what PHYs form a wide port based on the port_identifier attribute, which is the same for all PHYs in a port.
+There is no concept of a SAS port in this code, users can see what PHYs form a wide port based on the woke port_identifier attribute, which is the same for all PHYs in a port.

 .. kernel-doc:: drivers/scsi/scsi_transport_sas.c